-The following objectives will be accomplished during the MCBG course preceding the Structure of the Human Body course:
+I. The following objectives will be accomplished preceding the scheduled start of SHB:

 - 1. Distinguish between regional and systemic approaches to learning anatomy. - 2.
 Describe the fundamental descriptive characteristics of the cardiovascular, respiratory, integumentary, musculoskeletal, and nervous systems. - 3.
 Define the term "clinical anatomy" and give an example. - 4.
 Describe the anatomical position. - 5.
 List the anatomical planes. - 6.
 List the terms used to describe positional relationships in the body. - 7.
 Define terms of laterality and movement for the head and neck, thorax, limbs, and spine. - 8.
 Describe the difference(s) between anatomical variation and pathology - 9.
 Define the terms dissection, prosection, visualization, and imaging. - 10.
 Define the fundamental differences between radiography, computerized tomography, magnetic resonance, and ultrasonography as imaging techniques - 11.
 Discuss how two dimensional representations of an anatomical region can be interpreted by a cross-section of the same region - 12.
 Describe how muscles act across joints, and what is meant by origin and insertion. - 13.
 Define a nerve plexus. - 14.
 Define the terms innervation and anastomosis. - 15.
 Describe the major body cavities. - 16.
-List terms and their meanings for movements.
+List the names of the varous movements available to the body and their meaning.